PatrickChen928/en/You-Dont-Know-JS/scope & closures/Chapter1-en.md

 The JavaScript engine is vastly more complex than just those three steps, as are most other language compilers.
 For instance, in the process of parsing and code-generation, there are certainly steps to optimize the performance of the execution, including collapsing redundant elements, etc.

 So, I'm painting only with broad strokes here.
 But I think you'll see shortly why these details we do cover, even at a high level, are relevant.

+For one thing, JavaScript engines don't get the luxury (like other language compilers) of having plenty of time to optimize, because JavaScript compilation doesn't happen in a build step ahead of time, as with other languages.